yoship2023/poker_chip_counter/README.md

 ## Overview

-This project is a web application for tracking your performance in poker tournaments.
+This project is a web application that counts the number of poker chips.
 It is built using Streamlit and Python.

 ---